monadegmailcom/cube/README.md

 ## (Re-)Build project

-- run `nmp start` for an incremental build on source changes (faster) , point your browser to `localhost:8080`
+- run `npm start` for an incremental build on source changes (faster) , point your browser to `localhost:8080`
 - or build project without webserver with `npm run build`